drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 Notice how the sketch above for a simple todo-list grouping system conveys the key visual elements and *omits everything else*.
 There's no copy, color, or concept of space (like a page) or time (like a flow).
 This means the team can have a clear discussion internally or garner feedback from users about the key piece of visual language in question - the dividers - without distraction.

 Once that piece has been solved, the design team can iterate again and test out another assumption.
-This process can continue piece by piece until the sketch starts looking more like a full visual protoype.
+This process can continue piece by piece until the sketch starts looking more like a full visual prototype.

 ![[Pasted image 20220826133248.png]]